mattwynne/the/README.md

     require 'the/model_steps'

 ...from somewhere inside your `features/step_definitions` folder.
-You'll have to look at the source for now if you want to know what they do.
+You'll have to look at [the source](http://github.com/mattwynne/the/blob/master/lib/the/model_steps.rb) for now if you want to know what they do.

 If you just want the DSL, and none of these fancy step definitions, then try this for size:

     require 'the/cucumber'

+## Wot No Tests?

+Yeah, I know.
+I've extracted this from a project, so there ain't none... yet.
+Want to help?